Schobs/MediMarker/README.md

      *Default:* 'CMRI'

-- **LANDMARKS** (str): The indicies of the landmarks in the JSON file.
+- **LANDMARKS** (str): The indices of the landmarks in the JSON file.
 For example, if the JSON file has 4 landmarks, and you want to use the first 3, then the list should be [0,1,2].

      *Default:* [ ]

-- **LANDMARKS** ([int]): The indicies of the landmarks in the JSON file.
+- **LANDMARKS** ([int]): The indices of the landmarks in the JSON file.
 For example, if the JSON file has 4 landmarks, and you want to use the first 3, then the list should be [0,1,2].

      *Default:* [ ]